ZsoltMolnarrr/SpellEngine/README.md

 ### Items

+#### Spell Book

+ID: `spell_engine:book`

+Spell books are items that can hold multiple spells.
+They are the primary source of spells for players.

+Fully data driven Spell Books
+- Automatically generated for all spell books listed under tags located in `spell_books/` folder (`<NAMESPACE>:spell_books/<TAG_NAME>`)
+- Automatically assigned item model based on tag id: `<NAMESPACE>:models/item/spell_book/<TAG_NAME>.json`
+- Automatically assigned custom name based on tag id, translation key: `item.<NAMESPACE>.spell_book/<TAG_NAME>

 #### Spell Scroll

-- ID: `spell_engine:scroll`
+ID: `spell_engine:scroll`

-- Functions analogously to vanilla Enchanted Books.
-  - Spell scroll is generated in creative mode tab, for all spells
-  - Spell scrolls with randomly bound spells can be found in dungeons loot chests
+Spell scrolls are items with one spell bound to them
-- Can be placed into Spell Books, using the Spell Binding Table
+- can be attached Spell Books, using the Spell Binding Table
-- Can be equipped into Spell Book slot (and Spell Scroll slot if enabled), to use without a spell book
+- can be equipped into Spell Book slot (and Spell Scroll slot if enabled), to use standalone

+Their purpose is to allow players to collect spells from loot, instead of crafting them, similar to how enchanted books work compared to regular enchantments.

+Fully data driven Spell Scrolls
+- Automatically generated for all spells listed under tags located in `spell_scrolls/` folder (`<NAMESPACE>:spell_scrolls/<TAG_NAME>`)
+- Automatically assigned item model based on tag id: `<NAMESPACE>:models/item/spell_scroll/<TAG_NAME>.json`
+- Automatically assigned custom name based on tag id, translation key: `item.<NAMESPACE>.spell_scroll/<TAG_NAME>`

 ### Blocks